 Microsoft also offers numerous add-on licenses for more advanced features.
 Here are a few relevant options to consider:

 - Audio Conferencing — enables attendees to join a Teams meeting by dialing a number from a “traditional” telephone.

 - Toll free numbers — toll-free numbers for Audio Conferencing, auto attendants, or call queues.

-- It may prove more cost effective for a large organizations to buy a bundle of software in a Microsoft 365 Enterprise plan.
-Typically, when you buy several add-on licenses individually instead of as part of a plan, you may end up with a higher combined cost.
+It may prove more cost-effective for a large organization to buy a bundle of software in a Microsoft 365 Enterprise plan.
+That’s because when you buy several add-on licenses individually instead of as part of a plan, you may end up with a higher combined cost.

 Before purchasing any licenses, it’s best to consult a Microsoft certified partner to learn an optimal solution for the business.
 Also, remember that the managed service provider will require a license or subscription fee as well.

 The Key Benefits of Microsoft Teams Direct Routing

 Most digital transformation initiatives aim to shift IT software and processes towards a more integrated and consistent approach, yet telephony often gets overlooked.
 In fact, many businesses continue to use a fragmented set of PBX hardware distributed across their offices worldwide.